morgansierrasnyder/git-going/README.md

 _PSA: You don't need to use your school username_

-_**Now open up your terminal! 🤠**_
+_**Now open up your terminal! - Any commands that follow will be run in Terminal unless otherwise specified 🤠**_

+#### Install Git
-1. Follow these instructions to check if you have `git` installed on your machine and install it if you don't: https://github.com/git-guides/install-git
+1. Check if you have `git` installed on your machine by typing `git help` in your Terminal.
+If you get a `"Command not found"` error, complete steps (2) and (3) below:
+2. Install homebrew, a package manager for Mac OS [brew.sh](brew.sh)
+3. Install git: `brew install git` in Terminal
+#### Set up SSH Keys
+1. Move into default SSH directory: `cd ~/.ssh`
+2. Generate a public/private key pair: `ssh-keygen`
+3. Hit "enter" to save the key in the default file
+4. Hit "enter" again to skip using a passphrase
+5. Copy the public key to your clipboard: `pbcopy < id_rsa.pub`
+6. Go to your Github profile in the browser (avatar in top right) > Settings, then SSH and GPG Keys on the left
+7. Click the green button "New SSH Key" and paste your key.
+Name it anything!
+#### Connect local code to a remote repository
-2. Use `cd` to navigate to the directory that you want to store your code in.
+1. Use `cd` to navigate to the directory that you want to store your code in.
 (I like to have a `~/Development` folder, for example)
-3. Download this code repository using `git clone git@github.com:morgansierrasnyder/git-going.git`
+2. Download this code repository using `git clone git@github.com:morgansierrasnyder/git-going.git` or `git clone [repository address]` if you want to clone a different repo
-4. Use `cd git-going` to navigate into the directory that now contains the repository
+3. Use `cd git-going` to navigate into the directory that now contains the repository

-**Note:** if you get an error that says, "Cannot access remote repository" or "Support for password authentication was removed on August 13, 2021", you  need to use an SSH key for authentication.
-Github documentation for adding SSH keys is [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh), or here:
-1. Create an SSH key by typing ssh-keygen into Terminal.
-I recommend saving it in the default location, `~/.ssh/id_rsa` A passphrase is optional, but recommended.
-2. Go to the directory where you saved your SSH key; `cd ~/.ssh` is the default
-3. Show the contents of your key `cat id_rsa.pub`
-4. Copy this entire string, including the "ssh-rsa" at the beginning and your email address or username at the end.
-5. Go to Github.
-In the upper right corner, click on the down arrow next to your user icon.
-Click Settings.
-Go to SSH and GPG keys.
-Click "New SSH key" and paste the contents of your public key, along with a title of your choice.
-6. You may need to wait ~5 minutes for your key to get propagated to all the servers; then you should be able to access the repositories you have access to.
+4. The code is now on your computer (local!) - open the project in your [code editor](https://code.visualstudio.com/download)
+#### Publish your local code changes
+1. Save your changes to the code (in your code editor).
+Now in Terminal...
+2. Stage your changes to be published: `git add .`
+3. Commit your changes locally: `git commit -m "this is a description of my changes"
+4. Publish your changes remotely (to the internet): `git push`

 You're now ready to make new versions of this code!